-CODE OF CONDUCT FOR SELBY DISTRICT COUNCIL
+CODE OF CONDUCT FOR SELBY DISTRICT COUNCILLORS

-Selby District Council ("the Council") adopted this code of conduct on 26 June 2012 to come into force on 1 July 2012.
-The Code sets out the conduct that is expected of you when acting as a Selby District Councillor or when you are appointed as a coopted member on any Committee of the Council.
+Selby District Council ("the Council") adopted this code of conduct on 26 June 2012 and it came into force on 1 July 2012.
+The Code sets out the conduct that is expected of you when acting as a Selby District Councillor or when you are appointed as a co-opted member on any Committee of the Council.